-He burned the nipples of each breast with a cigarette.
+He burned the nipples of her breasts with a cigarette.

 After he was arrested, Spade Cooley had a pretty simple defense.
 He claimed that Ella Mae had slipped in the shower.
 When that didn’t wash, he said he’d never meant to hurt her, but blacked out after she told him she was having sex with two other men.